Flood The System

 Today we — a group of Seattle climate activists—chained ourselves together to block deportation buses at the Northwest Detention Center.

 Climate Activists Take Risks

 As climate activists we take these risks because we believe the fight for migrant and climate justice are one and the same.
 We hope these actions inspire others in our movement to imagine a deeper, more engaged solidarity.

-Some of us have had friends stolen from their families by the violence of the immigration system; some of us are recent immigrants or children of immigrants; and all of us who are not indigenous have a family history of immigration.
-Now more than ever the brutality of our militarized borders are on display.
+Some of us have had friends stolen from our families by the violence of the immigration system; some of us are recent immigrants or children of immigrants, and all of us who are not indigenous have a family history of immigration.
+Now more than ever the brutality of our militarized borders is on display.
 The degrading and dehumanizing conditions inside immigrant detention centers are splashed across national headlines.
 While the world watches hundreds of thousands of people make harrowing crossings into Europe, the brutality of border imperialism is unmistakable.
-On top of this the Northwest Detention Center, like so many of America’s prisons, is built on a toxic waste site: adding long term health effects to the trauma of detention and deportation.
+On top of this the Northwest Detention Center, like so many of America’s prisons, is built on a toxic waste site: adding long-term health effects to the trauma of detention and deportation.

-If we truly believe in the world changing impacts of global warming we have an obligation to act now for the open and compassionate society we need to build.
+If we truly believe in the world-changing impacts of global warming we must act now for the open and compassionate society we need to build.

 It was heartening to see people from so many movements come together in an expression of interconnectedness for the People’s Climate March in New York last year.
 The Movement for Black Lives has inspired many climate activists to think, talk, and write about racial justice in our fight and to rethink climate disasters like Hurricane Katrina through that lens.